stealth/crash/README.md

 	       default is ./serverkey.pub
-	 -t -- watch triggerfile for certain message (-m) before connect/listen -m -- wait with connect/listen until message in file (-t) is seen -S -- SNI to hide behind
+	 -t -- watch triggerfile for certain message (-m) before connect/listen -m -- wait with connect/listen until message in file (-t) is seen -N -- disable TCP/UDP port forwarding
+	 -D -- use DTLS transport (requires -S)
+	 -S -- SNI to hide behind

 ```

 Most of it is pretty self-explaining. *crashd* can run as user. `-U` lets *crashd*
-skip *setuid()* calls, effectively being able to run as user.
+skip `setuid()` calls, effectively being able to run as user.
 In this case, it only accepts
 logins to that user then by checking login name's `uid` against current `euid`.
 Both, *crashc* and *crashd* can use active and passive connects.
 Whenever
 a host-argument `-H` is given, it uses active connect to this host